ashki23/sbox/docs/sbox.rst

 -  ``--reserve``: Show Slurm reservations using Slurm ``scontrol`` command.
 -  ``--topusage``: Show top usage users using Slurm ``sreport`` command.
+- ``--whodat``: Show users informations by uid.
+It uses ``ldapsearch`` command and returns empty output if the cluster does not use LDAP.
+- ``--whodat2``: Show users informations by name.
+It uses ``ldapsearch`` command and returns empty output if the cluster does not use LDAP.
 -  ``--agent``: Start, stop and list user’s ssh-agents on the current host.
 It requires one of the start/stop/list options as an argument.
    Use ``ssh -o StrictHostKeyChecking=no`` to disable asking for host